pedroborges/kirby-fuzzy-search/readme.md

 $results = fuzzySearch($countries, 'Brasil');
 ```

-## Advance Usage
+## Advanced Usage
-If you leave the last parameter out, Fuzzy Search will search through all keys (fields) in the provided data:
+If you leave out the last parameter, Fuzzy Search will search through all keys (fields) in the provided data:

 ```php
 site()->index()->fuzzySearch($query);